DrMint/Okuma-Reader/README.md

 ## Features

-- Page turn with arrow keys or by clicking on the edge of a page
+- Page turn with arrow keys or by clicking on the edge of a page.
 - Support for books with multiple chapters
 - Support for Japanese page ordering.
-- Support for various screen ratio
+- Support for various screen ratio.
+- Optional filters that simulate the visual experience of reading a real book (see Interface for images).
 - Next/previous chapter buttons and chapter selection drop-down menu.
-- Asynchronous pre-caching of the next pages (or next chapter first pages when at the end of a chapter)
+- Asynchronous pre-caching of the next pages (or next chapter first pages when at the end of a chapter).
 - Single and double-page display with the ability to display the cover page as a single page.
+- Suppoprt for vertical continuous scrolling (webtoons).
-- Config files per book
+- Config files per book.

 ## Interface
 ![](https://r-entries.com/etuliens/img/Reader/1.jpg)